luketeaford/dusg/README.md

 [![Coverage Status](https://coveralls.io/repos/github/luketeaford/dusg/badge.svg)](https://coveralls.io/github/luketeaford/dusg)

 ## Design Goals
 DUSG is a static site generator that uses JavaScript instead of templating languages.
+It uses the file system instead of a database.

 ## What it Does
 - [x] Provides a Command Line Interface and a JavaScript API